cmu-delphi/epipredict/README.md

     ago.

 [^2]: Alternatively, you could call
-    `autoplot(four_week_ahead, plot_data = cases_deaths)` to get the
+    `autoplot(four_week_ahead, observed_response = cases_deaths)` to get
-    full collection of forecasts.
+    the full collection of forecasts.
 This is too busy for the space we have for plotting here.

 [^3]: Note that these are not the same quantiles that we fit when
     creating `four_week_ahead`.
 They are extrapolated from those